silvernine209/nlp_bitcoin_trading/README.md

-# Bitcoin Topic Modeling/Sentiment Analysis Using NLP and Trader Using LSTM
+# Bitcoin Topic Modeling/Sentiment Analysis Using NLP and Trading Using LSTM
 I applied **natural language processing (NLP)** on news articles to perform **topic modeling** using bag-of-words approach and **sentiment analysis** using open source modules.
 Topic modeling gives a very consie visual for the user to understand topics and trends revolving around Bitcoin and cryptocurrency over time.
 Also, features created from sentiment analysis were combined with other features (Bitcoin's open price, close price, volume, etc.) to build a **LSTM model to predict Bitcoin price**.

 ## Project Intro/Objective